-Administratively, our school is separated into three sections: the Early Childhood Department (Infants through kindergarten), the Lower School (grades one through four), and the Middle School (grades five through eight).
-The administrative staff consists of theInterim Head of School, Leah Summers; Interim Director of the Lower School, Sylvia Miller; Assistant Principal and Director of the Middle School, Franeen Sarif; Director of Early Childhood Education, Carla Hotz; Director of The Matthew Blumenthal M'silot Program, Phyllis Rosenthal; and Director of Technology and Media, Sue Loubser.
+Administratively, our school is separated into four sections: the Early Childhood Department (Infants through kindergarten), the Lower School (grades one through four), the Middle School (grades five through eight) and the High School (grades nine through twelve).
+The administrative staff consists of the Head of School, Rabbi Pinchos Hecht; Head of Upper School, Dr. Paul Oberman; Principal, Leah Summers; Assistant Principal and Director of the Middle School, Franeen Sarif; Director of the Lower School, Sylvia Miller; Director of Early Childhood Education, Carla Hotz; Director of The Matthew Blumenthal M'silot Program, Phyllis Rosenthal; and Director of Technology and Media, Sue Loubser.

 Ours is an experienced faculty of varying ages and backgrounds with one commonality-- a love of teaching your children.
 There's a culture of sharing and mentoring between teachers who have been here a long time and those younger teachers who bring new ideas and extra energy to our school.
-The typical GHA teacher has been teaching for an average of 18 years, with 9 of those years having been spent here.
+The typical AJA teacher has been teaching for an average of 18 years, with 9 of those years having been spent here.

-We are truly a "GHA Family:" A distinguishing feature of GHA and its faculty is its relationship with the Jewish community of metropolitan Atlanta.
-As the oldest Jewish day school in the city, GHA today has many students whose parents attended the school.
-Several GHA teachers are themselves alumni, and nearly 30 alumni currently have their children enrolled at GHA.
+We are truly a "Family:" A distinguishing feature of AJA and its faculty is its relationship with the Jewish community of metropolitan Atlanta.
+Many of our students' parents attended GHA or YA before the schools merged.
+Several AJA teachers are themselves alumni, and nearly 30 alumni currently have their children enrolled at AJA.
 In addition, we have several faculty members with children in the school.
-This history, together with our commitment to relationships, Am Yisrael and kindness, coalesce to form a "GHA Family" identity among students, parents and staff.
-Members of the family are deeply` devoted to our school.
+This history, together with our commitment to relationships, Am Yisrael and kindness, coalesce to form a 'family' identity among students, parents and staff.
+Members of the family are deeply devoted to our school.